 - Float in Water: Floating discs are another must have when making a precarious shot near a water hazard – especially a murky water hazard.
-Warning floating discs also float in flowing streams, where the floating characteristic can actually play against you – as you watch your disc float into unreachable territory.
-In some cases, a floating disc is not the best choice around water.
+Warning floating discs also float in flowing streams, where the floating characteristic can actually play against you – as you watch your disc float away into unreachable territory.
+For flowing water, a floating disc is not usually the best choice.

 - Beaded – Many discs, especially putters, have a “bead” or a small bump around the bottom rim.
 The bead helps the putter keep its flight characteristics for longer, and enhances feel to give you more confidence in making your putts.
 If you are looking specifically for a beaded disc, this sort is also available in our advanced search.